ksator/junos-orchestration-with-vagrant/README.md

 ```
 git clone https://github.com/ksator/vagrant-with-junos.git
 ```
-- Move to the local copy
+- Move to the local copy:
 ```
 cd vagrant-with-junos
 ```
-- Move to the directory you want to use, and then run the command "vagrant up"
+- Move to the directory you want to use, and then run the command "vagrant up" to create the topology:
 ```
 cd xxxx
 vagrant up